adamchainz/pelican_novapost/content/merging-the-right-way.rst

 It means that, by default, ``git pull origin master`` does a ``git fetch origin master && git merge FETCH_HEAD``.

-Here is a recipe to make it in the right direction:
+Here is a recipe to replace some
+``git checkout master && git pull origin master`` with merges in the right
+direction:

 .. code-block:: sh

    # We are working on master branch...
    git checkout master
-   # Let's fetch changes from the remote.
+   # Fetch changes from the remote.
    git fetch origin master
-   # Checkout the fetched branch (FETCH_HEAD branch is the one).
+   # Place yourself on top of the fetched commits (special "FETCH_HEAD"
+   # reference), in a new branch ("origin-head").
    git checkout --track -b origin-head FETCH_HEAD
-   # Apply your changes on top of remote state... and resolve conflicts if any.
+   # Apply your changes on top of remote's... and resolve conflicts if any.
    git merge master
    # Now, let's come back to master.
 The merge should be fast-forward now.
    git checkout master